-Vacating a Criminal Conviction and Immigration
+Vacating a Conviction for Immigration

 Our client “John” had come to the US to get an education and to improve the living conditions of his family.
 He was able to finish his education in nursing and obtain a good job where he enjoyed helping others.
 One day, all of that changed.
 John was accused of sexual assault in criminal court.
 A person he worked with claimed the assault occurred in the stairway of the clinic during their shift.
 He found a lawyer who told him to accept a disposition under the Massachusetts law called “continuance without a finding”, which requires an “admission of sufficient facts” to conduct that meets the legal elements of the crime.
 While he did not understand why he should admit to doing something that he didn’t do, he was assured that he would have no problems as long as he stayed out of trouble for one year.
 Although he stayed out of trouble for more than a year, problems soon followed.
 Because he was not a citizen of the U.S., John found himself being ineligible to remain in the U.S. with his family, since a “continuance without a finding” qualifies as a criminal conviction under the immigration law.
 In addition, John was required to register as a sex offender and was not even allowed to attend his own children’s school and sporting events.